zachvalenta/notes-sw/comp-sci/computation.md

 * _wafer_: larger piece of processed silicon
 * _diode_: is a conductor that allows current flow in one direction
 * _semiconductor_: https://www.youtube.com/watch?v=qCSIGejNT4M https://twitter.com/szeloof/status/1280249239495479297 https://blog.robertelder.org/semiconductor-example-uses/

+> With computing, there have been a couple different cases of scaling breakthroughs.
+One of them was the discovery of the vacuum tube, where you actually have a device that can do fairly simple logical operations such that you can implement it in a machine.
+Then we ran into this problem of, the vacuum tubes are mechanical, they do break, and so the bigger your machine, the more likely it is that it breaks; the more complicated your algorithm is, the more likely it is that something breaks down.
+So you have one of those dynamics where you're scaling your inputs a lot faster than you're scaling your outputs and you're doing things less and less efficiently over time.
+Then transistors do not actually have moving parts, so they don't have that particular problem – but they run into their own scaling obstacle.
+It's really fun to read about the early days of this: one of the books that I cite in Boom has an excerpt from, not Scientific American but a magazine of that type in the 50s, where it's speculating that perhaps in the future computers could be the size of a small house, and that's how much we could shrink them.
+But people ran into this problem with transistors, where the more of them that you connect – and you need all of them to be connected and working for that particular cluster of them to do anything useful – the more of them you connect, the more likely it is that you have one little issue somewhere that makes the whole thing not work.
+Then it turned out that there was a way around that too, which is that you don't actually plug together individual discrete devices, you actually etch the entire set of connections chemically, and now with many other things – but yeah, you etch it, a one shot [process] where you create one solid thing.
+That turned out to be a much more scalable architecture. https://www.complexsystemspodcast.com/episodes/boom-busts-and-long-term-progress-with-byrne-hobart-2/

 MANUFACTURING https://doxa.substack.com/p/why-a-chinese-invasion-of-taiwan
 * https://news.ycombinator.com/item?id=42051968